 - Business Owners Policy: Premiums range from $2,547 to $7,520 per year and the median policy limit is $2 million.

-Because liquor liability coverage can vary so widely from business to business, obtaining quotes directly from an insurance company, or getting multiple quotes through an insurance broker, is the best way to estimate your cost.
-You can begin your search for the best liquor liability coverage for you by speaking with an expert from CoverWallet.
+Because liquor liability coverage can vary so widely from business to business, obtaining quotes directly from a small business insurance provider, or getting multiple quotes through an insurance broker, is the best way to estimate your cost.
+You can begin your search for the best liquor liability coverage for you by speaking with an expert from Insurance321.

 Top 5 Impacts on the Cost of Liquor Liability Insurance

 While costs for liquor liability insurance can vary, there are a few main drivers that a business can use to estimate their costs.
 Some factors, such as state laws, are not within your control but most of the costs are dependent upon factors specific to your business